acarrab/multi-cursor-emacs-mark/README.md

 ## Functionality

-Gives access to new markable commands and additional miscellaneous commands that can be used however you would like. (like a replacement function for cut which also cancels mark when you cut text).
-The commands implemented can be put together to mimic whatever behavior you would like by using the commands given.
+Gives access to new markable commands and additional miscellaneous commands that can be used however you would like.
+The commands implemented can be put together to mimic whatever behavior you would like by using the commands given. `setMark` and `cancelMark` have some logic behind them, but the rest of it should be able to be done with macros.
 That can be done by using [Macros](https://marketplace.visualstudio.com/items?itemName=geddski.macros) to add support for things that are not supported yet.
 You can also add feature requests on [github](https://github.com/acarrab/multi-cursor-emacs-mark).

 ## Future Additions